jrgarlick/redmine_wiki_issues/README.md

 ### Completed Ideas
 * Link back to Wiki page from Issue to help increase the connection between the Issue and the original note
 * Name the issue with the Wiki page name prefixed: ('`<wiki name> - <issue title>`')
+* Parent issue id can be set by placing the parent issue ID in the first line of the wiki page.
+(More ways to set parent to come.)

 ## Use Cases